vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_proxy.md

 #### Create VCH Wizard

-Enter the IP address or FQN of an HTTP proxy in the **HTTP proxy** text box, for example `192.168.3.1`.
+Enter the IP address or FQDN of an HTTP proxy in the **HTTP proxy** text box, for example `192.168.3.1`.

 #### vic-machine Option